sagemath/trac_to_gh/Issue 1828.md

 # Issue 1828: add 3d graphics to the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1828

 Original creator: was